 The Alice Ruggles Trust is a member of the National Stalking Consortium, a group of like-minded charities working together to tackle stalking and help reduce the risks for victims.

-In this 70-minute podcast, Clive speaks to Laura Richards, founder of Paladin, and her colleagues in the United States about Alice’s story and the lessons to be learned.
+In this 70-minute podcast, Alice’s father Clive speaks to Laura Richards, founder of Paladin, and her colleagues in the United States about Alice’s story and the lessons to be learned.

-In this award-winning podcast by Emma Casson, the first of a 3-part radio documentary on coercive relationships and stalking behaviours, Maxine and Sue talk about Alice and what happened to her, with additional comments from the Chair of Paladin, Rachel Horman.
+In this award-winning podcast by Emma Casson, the first of a 3-part radio documentary on coercive relationships and stalking behaviours, Alice’s friend Maxine and mum Sue talk about Alice and what happened to her, with additional comments from the Chair of Paladin, Rachel Horman.